atonella/Battle_Drones/README.md

 - Press **Button 1** to return to mode selection or **Button 4** to play again.

 ## Health & Damage
-- Drones start with **50 HP**.
+- Vectrocopters start with **50 HP**.
 - Each bullet hit subtracts **10 HP**.
-- At 0 HP, the drone is destroyed and removed from the arena.
+- At 0 HP, the vectrocopter is destroyed and removed from the arena.